zakiournani/Simple-MPI-cluster-on-Kubernetes/README.md

 ## Deployment

 As MPI communication is based on SSH, Node images need to run sshd.
-To achieve passwordless communication between nodes, you should generate a key pair and share it with all node (only in a provate LAN context, either way you will need to generate a unique pair per node).
+To achieve passwordless communication between nodes, you should generate a key pair and share it with all node (only in a private LAN context, either way, you will need to generate a unique pair per node).

 This Dockerfile could be used to run both master and slave nodes, the difference would be at the level of the Entrypoint.